justsom3guy/discord-bot/README.md

-# Discord Bot - PoatoPie
+# Discord Bot - Potato-Pie

 A discord bot made to have fun with friends on a server